Cacti/documentation/Command-Line-Scripts.md

 ## Re-Index Hosts

 Re-Indexing is required only for SNMP/Script Data Queries.
-Remember, that whan applying a Data Query to a Host, a `Re-Index Method` has to be chosen.
+Remember, that when applying a Data Query to a Host, a `Re-Index Method` has to be chosen.
 This reindex method governs the automatic re-indexing based on specific events.